evanx/ndeploy-bash/README.md

 ```
 $ ndeploy pop 60 &
 ```
-where the pop timeout is `60` seconds, after which it will error.
+where the blocking pop timeout is specified as `60` seconds.

 This is commanded as follows:
 ```